-Since many customers and prospects initiate discussions by mentioning the company or its offerings, taking this first step helps you find a lot of your mentions.
+Many customers and prospects initiate discussions by mentioning the company or its offerings, so taking this first step helps you find a lot of your brand mentions.

 Remember that your audience doesn’t always talk about your brand the way your team does.
 People may abbreviate your company name, misspell it, or refer to it by a nickname.
 You need to know the various ways people refer to your brand–and then include those variations in your tracking.